vasigorc/bash-utils/nix/README.md

 ### nvim.nix

-Please make sure that you have a valid `~/.config/nvim` directory on your local. [nvim-module.nix](nvim-module.nix) will try to read configurations from there via `XDG_CONFIG_HOME`.
+Please make sure that you have a valid `~/.config/nvim` directory on your machine. [nvim-module.nix](nvim-module.nix) will try to read configurations from there via `XDG_CONFIG_HOME`.

 ```shell